Wind-River/ci-scripts/README.md

 ## Runtime tests

-Tuntime tests are supported using LAVA, which is a server running outside of CI scripts.
-The LAVA server configuration is set in config files which locate in configs folder.
+Runtime tests are supported using LAVA, which is a server running outside of CI scripts.
+The LAVA server configuration is set in config files which locates in configs folder.

 To enable runtime tests, the following settings in the YAML config file under configs folder are required: